scaffold-eth/scaffold-eth/README.md

 yarn install
 ```

 > ⌚️ This will take some time.
-Take a quick tour of the files in your favorite code editor.
+How about a quick tour of the file structure with your favorite code editor?

 ---